filecoin-project/filecoin-docs/content/en/fvm/basics/project/index.md

 - Automatically finding which storage providers are storing what data.
 - Many more data-based applications.

-Filecoin was the first network deploying programmability, post-genesis, to ensure the layer 0 of the Filecoin blockchain was stable and fully functional.
-Due to the large amounts of capital already secured within the Filecoin network, the development of the FVM needs to careful and gradual.
+Filecoin was the first network deploying programmability, post-genesis, to ensure that layer 0 of the Filecoin blockchain was stable and fully functional.
+Due to the large amounts of capital already secured within the Filecoin network, the development of the FVM needs to be careful and gradual.

 ## Roadmap

-The FVM roadmap is split into three inititives:
+The FVM roadmap is split into three initiatives:

-- Milestone 1: Initialize the project and allow built-in actors run on the FVM.
+- Milestone 1: Initialize the project and allow built-in actors to run on the FVM.
 - Milestone 2: Enable the deployment of Ethereum virtual machine (EVM) compatible smart contracts onto the FVM.
-Also allow developer to create and deploy their own native actors to the FVM.
+Also, allow developers to create and deploy their own native actors to the FVM.
 - Milestone 3: Continue to enhance programmability on FVM.

 {{< alert >}}